-Last, but not least, we have a very common condition called malocclusion.
 Malocclusion is a state in which guinea pig’s teeth are overgrown and not worn properly.
-Thankfully, it can easily be spotted by looking at the front teeth.
+It can easily be spotted by looking at the front teeth.
 However, while it may seem that only front teeth are maloccluded, in most cases, the back teeth are also in a trouble.
 If not treated on time, malocclusion can produce some serious problems for your guinea pig.

 For example, the teeth can deteriorate over time, alongside the ability to chew.
-Without chewing stuff, guinea pig can’t receive a healthy amount of wear that keeps the teeth healthy.
+Without chewing stuff, guinea pigs can’t receive a healthy amount of wear that keeps their teeth healthy.

 Here are some signs which can determine if your guinea pig has a problem:

 - Difficulties with chewing or chewing on one side of the mouth